This content was updated for accuracy and relevance on November 8th, 2021

 Wondering about hard vs soft luggage?
 The exterior of a hard shell suitcase is water resistant and much more durable to washing and scrubbing than soft shell suitcases.
 So, if you’re a clean freak, this is your time to shine.

-Cleaning a hard sided suitcase can simply be done with a damp cloth and some mild soap.
+Cleaning a hard sided suitcase can simply be done with a damp microfiber cloth and some mild soap.
 Scrub to your heart’s content.
 Then rinse and disinfect.

 Once again, this is where a disinfecting wipe comes in handy.
 An alternative to a disinfectant wipe is a solution of half a cup of bleach per gallon of water.
 Wipe all around the suitcase exterior and try to keep your suitcase wet with this solution for five minutes.
 This should kill whatever germs your suitcase picked up from being roughly handled and rolled around in that greasy stuff they put on luggage carousels.